VirgilSecurity/virgil-sdk-x/docs/swift/get-started/perfect-forward-secrecy.md

 ## <a name="head3"></a> Register Users
 Now you need to register the users who will participate in encrypted communications.

-In order to sign and encrypt a message, each user must have his own tools, that allow him to perform cryptographic operations.
+To sign and encrypt a message, each user must have his own tools, that allow him to perform cryptographic operations.
 These tools must contain the information necessary to identify users.
 In Virgil Security, these tools are the Virgil Key and the Virgil Card.

 ![Virgil Card](https://github.com/VirgilSecurity/virgil-sdk-swift/blob/docs-review/docs/img/Card_introduct.png "Create Virgil Card")